devcontainers/spec/docs/specs/devcontainer-features-distribution.md

 There are several supported ways to distribute Features.
 Distribution is handled by the implementing packaging tool such as the [Dev Container CLI](https://github.com/devcontainers/cli) or [Dev Container Publish GitHub Action](https://github.com/marketplace/actions/dev-container-publish).
 See the [quick start repository](https://github.com/devcontainers/feature-template) for a full working example.

+> Feature identifiers should be provided lowercase by an author.
+If not, an implementing packaging tool should normalize the identifier into lowercase for any internal representation.

 A user references a distributed feature in a `devcontainer.json` as defined in ['referencing a feature'](./devcontainer-features.md#Referencing-a-feature).

 ### OCI Registry